Ashlesha8421/Ashlesha8421/README.md

-*  🤔 I’m looking for a Job
+* 👩‍💻  I’m currently working as a data analyst in eClerx Company.
 *  👀 Interested in Statistics,Machine Learning, Data Analytics, Data Science, Python, SQL, Tableau, MS-Excel.
-*  🤝🏻 I'm open for collaborations in Data Science and Machine Learning domains.
+*  🤝🏻 I’m looking to collaborate on Data Science and Machine Learning Work.
 * 📌 Scroll down to see my Pinned Repositories.